Let's Talk sessions are on hold until we are able to offer this resource again.

 See above for dates and times.
-You will not need to pre-register for Let's Talk, but you will be required to use your USF email account to join the MS Teams meeting.
-If another student is already meeting with a consultant, you will remain in a virtual waiting room until the prior meeting ends.
+You will not need to pre-register for Let's Talk.
+If another student is already meeting with a consultant, you will wait in the waiting room until the prior meeting ends.

 Who Should Attend Let’s Talk?

 - Students trying to decide whether or not to pursue formal counseling and would like more information about the process.